PostHog/posthog.com/contents/blog/best-open-source-session-replay-tools.md

 ### Is it open source?

 Yes!
-PostHog Open Source is available under an MIT license via a Docker deploy.
+PostHog Open Source is available under an MIT license and can be deployed with Docker Compose.

 **Further reading:**
 - [The best free and open source A/B testing tools](/blog/best-open-source-ab-testing-tools)